osrf/gazebo_tutorials/actor/tutorial.md

 * `talk_b.dae`
 * `walk.dae`

-## Combining skin and trajectories: Animation
+## Animation

+### Combining different skins ans animations

+Sometimes, it is useful to combine different skins with different animations.
+Gazebo allows us to take the skin from one file, and the animation from another file, as long as they have compatible skeletons.

+For example, the files `walk.dae` and `moonwalk.dae` are compatible so they can be mixed with each other.
+The person walking has a green shirt, and the person moonwalking has a red shirt.

+* If you want a person *moonwalking* with a *green* shirt, use `walk` for the skin and `moonwalk` for the animation.

+* If you want a person *walking* with a *red* shirt, use `moonwalk` for the skin and `walk` for the animation.

+### Sync animation and trajectory

 By this point, you already know everything about creating trajectories and loading static animations.
 It's time to learn how to combine them.

-You might be thinking "I'll just add both a `<skin>` and a `<trajectory>` tag to my world and they will work together".
+You might be thinking "I'll just add `<skin>`, `<animation>` and `<trajectory>` tags to my actor and they will work together".
 I'm not going to stop you, go ahead and try that, I'll even give you an example:

     <sdf version="1.6">